yocontra/node-gdal-next/README.md

 ## As of November 9th 2020, async support for raster data has been completely merged into <https://github.com/contra/node-gdal-next>
-The work on async support for vector data has started, but there is nothing usable at the moment I am currently working on the universal async framework on the universal-async branch
+The work on async support for vector data has started, but there is nothing usable at the moment I am currently working on the new universal async framework on the `universal-async` branch

 See the [ROADMAP](ROADMAP.md) for more info about the future of this fork.
 All thanks and credit goes to the original maintainers!